Wendy Abrams: Philanthropy

+In 2024, Eleven Eleven Foundation launched The Abrams Research Center on Neurogenomics at Northwestern University Feinberg School of Medicine, with a mission to drive scientific innovations and develop effective interventions for Alzheimer’s disease.

+Abrams created Invisible Words, which was recently on display at Saatchi Gallery in London as part of the Reframed exhibit.

+Eleven Eleven announced the creation of the Abrams Climate Academy an innovative fellowship at Kellogg designed to address the urgent challenges of the climate crisis.

 Politics

 Abrams expressed a hope that President Obama would initiate divestment from oil.
 Abrams was a substantive critic of the Keystone Pipeline and urged voters to oppose it, claiming that it would impact American energy independence.
 Abrams is a major donor to Hillary Clinton, Barack Obama and Rahm Emanuel.

 Personal life

 She is married to Jim Abrams; they have four children.
 They live in Highland Park, Illinois.